carlo-monti/carlo-monti/README.md

 Hi, I’m Carlo Monti.
 I’m interested in music and IT.
 I got a degree in Philosophy (MA) and a degree in Music Information Science (BA).
-I’m currently attending Information Science (MA) at the University of Milan (Unimi).
+I’m currently attending Information Science (MA) at the University of Milan.
 You can contact me at <a href="mailto:me@mcvx.it">me@mcvx.it</a> or visit <a href="https://www.mcvx.it">www.mcvx.it</a>

 <!---